Dobroutro/items-laravel-5.3-api-unit-tests/README.md

 # items-laravel-5.3-api-unit-tests
-Items API with Authentication and Unit tests using Laravel 5.3 and Angularjs for example test implementation of the API.
+Items API with Authentication and Unit tests using Laravel 5.3 and Angularjs for example test implementation of the API using the api_token authentication.

 # Installation